 Why he loves it: "This is a very fine young wine.
 Just imagine a top Burgundy, then take out the toasty new oak, add some German love and craftsmanship.”

 Erik Johnson, Head Sommelier, The French Laundry, Napa Valley, California

-As the head sommelier at The French Laundry (which boasts nine of Guigal's perfect 100 point scoring La Las and twenty vintages of Screaming Eagle on its wine list), Erik now leads the wine program, including the wine education of the staff.
+As the head sommelier at The French Laundry (which boasts nine of Guigal's perfect 100-point scoring La Las and 20 vintages of Screaming Eagle on its wine list), Erik now leads the wine program, including the wine education of the staff.
 Erik’s passion for his craft drives him to work relentlessly towards elevating the standards of service and, more importantly, utilizing the wine program to support the chef’s menus each day.

 Erik’s Pick: 2011 Tierra Roja Cabernet Sauvignon, Oakville, California